mjknj18/USA-Fast-Food-Restaurant-Analysis/README.md

 # USA-Fast-Food-Restaurant-Analysis

-The purpose of this project was to build an interactive dashboard from USA fast food restaurant location data using a multi-faceted approach.
+The purpose of this project was to build an interactive dashboard from USA fast food restaurant location data using a multi-step approach.
 First, Python, with Pandas and SQLAlchemy, was used to perform an ETL process to transfer the data to a SQL database.
-Then, Python, with Flask, SQLAlchemy, and Pandas, was used to create a local application with several user-selectable routes for processing and transfer to a specific HTML web page.
+Then, Python, with Flask, SQLAlchemy, and Pandas, was used to create a local application with several user-selectable routes for table conversion and transfer to a specific HTML web page.
 Finally, JavaScript, with Charts JS and Leaflet, was used to create the interactive visualizations within each web page.

 ## Questions